 Ongoing training is provided to the board of directors of Trustco.
-The collective expertise, counsel, insights, knowledge and specialised skills contributed by individual directors, senior executives and invited specialist consultants during sessions and discussions on intricate matters serve as valuable ongoing training, skill transfer and development for all involved parties.
-In the current reporting period, board members and senior management underwent specific board training tailored to the expertise of each individual director.
+The collective expertise, counsel, insights, knowledge and specialised skills contributed by individual directors, senior executives and invited specialist consultants

 INDEPENDENT AND UNFETTERED ADVICE

 The board of directors is encouraged to seek independent advice, at the company's cost, to assist with the execution of its fiduciary duties and responsibilities, if so required.
 During the period under review, the board members collectively sought independent advice.
 The board of directors also has direct access to the group's external auditors, the external legal advisor, external compliance advisor, the company secretary, the CAE and the CEO at all times.